-Da Nang is vastly different than most cities in Vietnam – and the most modern city on the Central Coast.
+Da Nang is vastly different than most cities in Vietnam – and the most modern metropolis on the Central Coast.
 The historic Da Nang center sits along the Han River – and boasts just a handful of sights.
 To the east of Da Nang is a long stretch of beautiful Vietnam beaches.
 The coastline of high-rise hotels is capped by the Son Tra Peninsula to the north and the dramatic Da Nang Marble Mountains to the south.
 Visitors can easily tour Da Nang sights in one day – but only with a good plan!

-Top attractions in Da Nang, Vietnam include natural scenery, modern marvels and city sights.
+Top attractions in Da Nang, Vietnam include natural scenery, modern marvels and urban sights.
 The Marble Mountains are a Da Nang must-see attraction – but traveling to Son Tra Peninsula and exploring the historic part of the city should not be missed!

 Therefore, visitors (especially those short on time) need to have a Da Nang sightseeing strategy.

-However, before we jump into the details of how to tour Da Nang, let’s talk about what to see in Da Nang so that you can best plan your city sightseeing.
+However, before we jump into the details of how to tour Da Nang, let’s talk about what to see in Da Nang so that you can best plan your sightseeing.
 Below, you will find a link to a DaNang Map that pinpoints Da Nang top attractions.

 This sightseeing Da Nang travel blog includes everything you need to know to plan your trip.
 Save, Pin or Bookmark it so that you can easily access it while planning your Da Nang travel!